Curtain Antennas

 • Collinear and stacking distances are limited by the necessity of maintaining 1/2 wl long transmission lines.
 Gain is further limited by the requirement of zero distance end-to-end element spacings.
 This means the antenna sacrifices potential gain by using spacings less than optimum.

 The amateur radio fascination with Sterba and Bruce arrays probably stems from confusion.
 I've noticed most amateurs incorrectly call large distributed-feed or branched-feed curtains used by short wave stations "Sterba" curtains, but they are definitely not!!
-As a matter of fact I can't recall ever seeing a Sterba curtain used in any commercial SWBC array.
-Distributed or Branch Feed curtains are also sometimes called HR arrays for Height and Rows.
-When they are steerable, they are sometimes called HRS arrays.
-They can be good antennas, but they are frequency sensitive and require careful construction.
+The Sterba and (if ground conductivity is high enough) Bruce arrays can be good antennas, but they are frequency sensitive and require careful construction.

 Sterba Curtain Model